han-yaeger/yaeger-tutorial/README.md

 <img align="right" src="images/title-no-buttons.png">

 First we create the `waterworldText` by instantiating a `TextEntity`.
-The first parameter of the constructor is the `Location`.
+The first parameter of the constructor is the `Coordinate2D`.
 To place it at the center of the Scene, we use the `getWidth()/2` and `getHeight()/2`.
 The second parameter is the text to be shown.
 To actually place the center of the `TextEntity` at the center of the Scene, we use the method `setAnchorPoint()` and to set the color, we use `setFill()`.
 We set the font to the HAN font, through the method `setFont()` and lastly we add the `Entity` to the Scene,